• Home

 • What is WriteAngles?

-Now in its 28th year, WriteAngles is Western New England’s premier conference by writers, for writers.
-At this one-day gathering, you’ll mix with experienced writers and agents in panel discussions, hands-on workshops, face-to-face meetings, and in casual networking opportunities.
+Note: Our in-person conference is not being held in 2020.
+After more than thirty years WriteAngles has earned a reputation as Western New England’s leading conference by writers, for writers.
+The annual conference is produced by WriteAngles, Inc. At this one-day gathering, you’ll mix with experienced writers and agents in panel discussions, hands-on workshops, face-to-face meetings, and in casual networking opportunities.
 The affordably priced conference fee includes a continental breakfast and a bountiful buffet lunch.
 The conference is held in Mount Holyoke College’s gracious Willits-Hallowell Center in South Hadley, Massachusetts.

 • Enter your email address to subscribe to this blog and receive notifications of new posts by email.